tmpbook/django-with-vuejs/README.md

 # django-with-vuejs

 Fast and clear in DevOps. [中文 README.md](/README-zh.md)

 Simple is better.

+> Why [Django Project](/examples/django-auth-with-react/backend) dir and [Frontend](/examples/django-auth-with-react/frontend) dir are the same level in [example/django-auth-with-react](/examples/django-auth-with-react) dir，but it's not in [project](/project) dir?

+That is because the django-auth-with-react project is completely a front-end separation project.

 ### Step 1: Install frontend dependencies

 In the directory where the package.json file is located

 ```bash
 cd django-with-vuejs/my_project/vue2_frontend
 npm install